 Super-boosting website conversion tips

-- 16. Benefits not solutions.
+- Benefits not features.
 Customers want benefits, not features and specs.
 They’re not looking for 'bigger, better, faster, stronger'.
 They need to solve a specific problem, so acknowledge that by framing their questions and explaining how your product or service answers them.

-- 17. They’re here.
+- They’re here.
 Now what?
 You don’t want your website visitors to just read something, you want them to do something.
 Employ clear calls-to-action (CTAs) to guide visitors to relevant content and offers.
-Use hyperlinks in the content to help visitors navigate your website.